 Cape to Cape Walk

-To start the Cape-to-Cape walk you will need to arrange transport from nearby Busselton or via your accommodation.
-There are campsites along the way as well as a number of inns and hostels, many of which have guides who can provide more information on the walk as well as highlight things to look out for on the way.
+To start the Cape-to-Cape walk, you will need to arrange transport from nearby Busselton or via your accommodation.
+There are campsites along the way, as well as a number of inns and hostels, many of which have guides who can provide more information about the walk and highlight things to look out for along the way.

 Visit Yalgorup National Park